AchalRaj0709/Shiksha/README.md

 ## 👨‍💻 Author

-Built with ❤️ for educational purposes
+Built with ❤️ for educational purposes.

 ## 🙏 Acknowledgments

-- Own Idea and its implementation
+- **MindEase Concept**: Integrated mental wellness for holistic student growth
-- Icons from Heroicons
+- Icons from Heroicons & SVG Repos
 - Images from Unsplash
 - Avatars from DiceBear